Denali National Park Travel Guide + 14 Things To Do In Denali

 Triple Lakes Trail Hike

 The Triple Lakes Trail is about 9.5 miles one way (expect it to take about 4-5 hours), with an elevation gain/loss of about 1,000 feet.
 The trailheads are located near the Denali Visitor Center (north) and at the parking lot next to the Nenana Bridge (Crabbe’s Crossing) at mile 231 (south).
-There are not shuttles to the southern end of the trail, however you can arrange a taxi or a pickup with your accommodation.
+There are no shuttles to the southern end of the trail, however, you can arrange a taxi or a pickup with your accommodation.
 Read more about the Triple Lake Hikes here.

 Hike Around Savage River

 Savage River, located at mile 15 of the Denali Park Road is the furthest you can drive into the park with your own car.
 From the parking lot here there you can set off on a few different hikes ranging from 0.6 miles to 8 miles in length that will suit nearly every walker and trekker’s fitness levels.